huilunang/SIT_AY23-24_CSC3104/README.md

 # SIT_AY23-24_CSC3104

 ## Configuration
-- env.example file is the configuration constants
+- env.example file is the configuration constants, rename it to `.env` for test

-- if want to use the provided example mongodb compose, set it at the root folder and under the `resources` folder of the service
+## Build
+1. Build image locally, in root folder run:
+> docker compose build